Founntain/founntain/osuplayer.md

 ## Source Code

 The source code of the *legacy osu!player* was never released and never will.
 However for the osu!player plus we will release the source code in the near future.
-We are trying to go *open source* before the end of the year *2020*.
+We are trying to go *open source* before the end of the year *2021*.
 And I hope some of you want to contribute to this project, even tho most of the stuff is already done.
-Bugs and feature requests will always be there.
+Bugs and feature requests will always be there and [can be reported here](https://github.com/Founntain/osuplayer-issues).

 ## Screenshots